 While humility is mostly outward looking, it is vital to consider your emotional wellbeing and how you see yourself.

 - Take time to learn your strengths.
 Try using either the CliftonStrengths assessment or the Values in Action Inventory of Strengths survey.

 - Reflect on these strengths; they define who you are and what others see.
 Recognize that your strengths are different and yet equal to others.

-- Learning to give and receive compliments will grow your humility.
-Use the Accepting Compliments role-play exercise to practice the art.
+- Learning to practice kindness will grow your humility.
+Use the Random and Consistent Acts of Kindness worksheet to practice the art.